- Job Type

 The following skills are also required: verbal and written communication, interpersonal skills, public speaking and advocacy skills, organization skills and ability to prioritize workload.

 Applicants require a related post-secondary education in justice, law and/or legal studies.
 C.P.R/First Aid certification (or willingness to be certified) is required.
 Possession of a valid Ontario driver’s license is required.
 The successful candidate will have a flexible schedule.
-Women of diverse communities are encouraged to apply.

 Director, Good Shepherd Centres – Women’s Services